AstromaoLabs/sightseeing-map/README.md

 # Sightseeing Map

 ## Overview
 This project is a collaborative Django + React application designed to help users explore and review local sightseeing spots.
 The app integrates geolocation to pinpoint the user's current location, displays nearby places of interest, and provides detailed information such as ratings, reviews, opening hours, and pictures.
 Users can filter spots based on proximity and categories, making it a convenient tool for discovering restaurants, cafes, and attractions around.
+For more information, please visit the Project Tracker and Docs at [Astromao](https://astromao.com)

 ---